-- Understanding: introduce major developments in the history of communication technology so that students can understand how innovation and institutionalization occur in different settings.
+- Understand the major developments in the history of communication technology, so that you can appreciate how innovation and institutionalization occur in different settings.

-- Comparative analysis: develop students’ ability to compare and contrast different technologies across different cultural contexts.
+- Develop your ability to make comparisons among different technologies and across different cultural contexts.

-- Application: apply understanding and critical abilities to professional practice through the study of debates and practices in the field.
+- Apply your understanding and critical abilities to your professional practice, through the study of debates and practices in the field.